azurillandfriend/traning_sets_IR/README.md

 # traning_sets_IR
-training sets of Cis regulatory modules operating in tissues important for insecticide resistance, to be used with SCRMshawHD
+training sets of Cis regulatory modules operating in tissues important for insecticide resistance, to be used with SCRMshawHD.
+These training sets were used in Dyer et al (2023) "Investigation of cis-regulation of metabolic insecticide resistance related gene expression in Anopheles gambiae using allele specific expression".
+Each directory containg the name of the tissue.
+The training crm are crms.fa and the non_CRM training seqeunces are neg.fa.
+Training sequences were identified from Drosoophila genomes as described in Dyer et al (2023)